 Separate systems do not encroach on the machining area, which is essential in machines with pallet changers.
 However, they are generally more costly and complex to install compared to fixed systems, and tend to provide slightly lower repeatability due to the increased separation between the transmitter and receiver units.
 Once again, compact dimensions are critical, since the space available around the operating volume of many horizontal machining centres is very limited.
-A further factor with separate systems is the challenge of installation and subsequent readjustment in service.

-Renishaw's MicroHole[TM] technology allows for generous alignment tolerances for faster set-up, whilst a 3-plate adjuster system (see Figure 11) provides controlled and rigid alignment of the units.
+A further factor with separate systems is the challenge of installation and subsequent re-adjustment in service.
+Renishaw's MicroHole[TM] technology allows for generous alignment tolerances for faster set-up, whilst a series of adjustment plates (see Figure 15) provide controlled and rigid alignment of the units.